Melia2017/Graph-Search-Algorithm/README.md

 # Graph-Search-Algorithm

-The algorithm is coded in Python
+The algorithm is coded in Python.
+It will also work on disconnected graph.